iamdonovan/iamdonovan.github.io/docs/gee/tutorials/getting_started/image_collections.rst

 Earth Engine has a `number of ways <https://developers.google.com/earth-engine/guides/ic_composite_mosaic>`__ to do this - we can use ``ee.ImageCollection.mosaic()``, (`documentation <https://developers.google.com/earth-engine/apidocs/ee-imagecollection-mosaic>`__), which composites the images according to their order in the **ImageCollection**.
 With our cloud-masked images, though, this leads to a somewhat patchy result:

 .. image:: img/image_collections/mosaic.png
     :width: 720
     :align: center
     :alt: the result of running ee.ImageCollection.mosaic()

-We could also use a **Reducer** to composite the images.
-If we have an image collection of normalized difference vegetation index (NDVI) images, for example, we might want to see the "greenest" pixel value over the course of a season using ``ee.Reducer.max()``.
-Instead of that, though, this script takes an *average* (median) of all of the valid pixel values, then composites them into an image, using ``ee.ImageCollection.median()``
+|br| We could also use a **Reducer** to composite the images.
+If we have an image collection of normalized difference
-(`documentation <https://developers.google.com/earth-engine/apidocs/ee-imagecollection-median>`__):
+vegetation index (NDVI) images, for example, we might want to see the "greenest" pixel value over the course of a season using ``ee.Reducer.max()``.
+Instead of that, though, this script takes an *average* (median) of all of the valid pixel values, then composites them into an image, using ``ee.ImageCollection.median()`` (`documentation <https://developers.google.com/earth-engine/apidocs/ee-imagecollection-median>`__):

 .. code-block:: javascript